icl-utk-edu/slate/INSTALL.md

         no

     c_api
         Whether to build C API.
+Python is required.
 One of: yes
         no (default)